-With an Au Pair, Relationships Come First
+Beyond Au Pair Costs: Relationships Come First

 The relationships au pairs form with their host family are at the center of the care they provide.
 During their program year, an au pair becomes like an additional family member to their host family.